 In a TPU Pod, there is a TPU host for each TPU board.

-How you interact with the TPU host (and the TPU board) depends upon the TPU VM architecture you are using: TPU Nodes or TPU VMs.
+How you interact with the TPU host (and the TPU board) depends upon the TPU VM architecture you're using: TPU Nodes or TPU VMs.

-Frameworks like JAX, PyTorch, and TensorFlow access TPUs via a shared library
+Frameworks like JAX, PyTorch, and TensorFlow access TPUs using a shared library

 With TPU VMs, instead of your Python code running on a user VM, it can run directly on the TPU Host.

-For more information on TensorFlow and Cloud TPU see Running TensorFlow Models on Cloud TPU
+For more information on TensorFlow and Cloud TPU VM, see the Cloud TPU VM user's guide.

-The Cloud TPU Node system architecture was originally built for TensorFlow and its distributed programming model.
-The TPU hosts are inaccessible to the user and run only a headless copy of a TensorFlow server.
+The Cloud TPU Node system architecture was originally built for TensorFlow.
+The TPU hosts are inaccessible to the user and run a headless copy of TensorFlow server.
 They don't run Python or any user code not represented as a TensorFlow graph.
-User code runs in a separate, remote VM that communicates with the TPU hosts over the network.
+User code runs in a separate, user VM that communicates with the TPU hosts over the gRPC network.

-For more information on PyTorch and Cloud TPU see Running PyTorch Models on Cloud TPU
+For more information on PyTorch and Cloud TPU, see the PyTorch/XLA user guide.

-PyTorch runs on the Cloud TPU node architecture using a library called XRT, which allows sending XLA graphs and runtime instructions over TensorFlow gRPC connections and executing them on the TensorFlow servers.
+PyTorch runs on the Cloud TPU node architecture using a library called XRT.
+XRT sends XLA graphs and runtime instructions over gRPC to be run on TensorFlow servers.
 A user VM is required for each TPU Host.

-With TPU VMs there is no need for user VMs because you can run your code directly on the TPU hosts.
+With TPU VMs, your JAX code runs directly on the TPU hosts.